 All wonderful features to have to hand but I can’t help feel that they do feel a bit out of place.
 Similarly so the lead generation tools for agencies.

-All its plans include 40+ advanced tools and features to supercharge your marketing with higher tiers based predominantly on usage limits.
-Those usage numbers aren’t as generous as the likes of Ahrefs and Serpstat but SEMrush is the best all-round SEO tool around and has far more features.
+All its plans include 40+ advanced tools and the SEO coaching needed to achieve your ranking and digital marketing potential.
+Higher tiers are based predominantly on usage limits.
+Those usage numbers aren’t as generous as the likes of Ahrefs and Serpstat but Semrush is the best all-round SEO tool around and has far more features.
 Plus you get 2 months free when paying annually.

 Before you part with any money though make you sure take them up a their free 7-day trial.